 It's a win-win situation for Anzu.
 For Yami no Yuugi, it's best he just nods at all the right pauses in Anzu's basically one-sided conversation.
 She usually forgives people after they make an effort to worry over her.
 I don't think she likes to think she's being avoided.
 She must hate being alone sometimes.
 I don't.

 Actually, I am alone now.
 It's not bad, not really.
 I'm still in school, but the only people around me are those with extra-curricular activities.
-And the only reason I'm here is Anzu wanted to talk.
+And the only reason I'm here is because Anzu wanted to talk.
 I don't see why she even bothers, really, she'd get pretty much the same reactions complaining to a wall.
 Actually, I think the wall would listen better than I ever could.
-Not many people talk to walls, so it might appreciate the focus on it for once.
-I don't know, but as I stare at the brick structure outside I wonder what it is thinking.
+Not many people talk to walls, so it might appreciate having the attention on it for once.
+I don't know, but as I stare at the brick structure outside I wonder what it's thinking.

 Then, walls don't have brains.
 There goes that thought bubble.